 Do I have to go to court if I got a reckless driving ticket?

-In most cases, yes.
-As a general rule, most people charged with reckless driving must appear in court, either for an arraignment or a trial.
-This is due to the fact that it is a misdemeanor charge.
-Depending on specific situations, however, you might be able to have a reckless driving Virginia attorney appear on your behalf.
+In most cases, yes, you will have to appear in court if you violated the Virginia reckless driving law.
+As a general rule, most people who receive reckless driving tickets must appear in court either for an arraignment or a trial.
+This is due to the fact that VA reckless driving offenses are typically considered a misdemeanor charge (or, in some cases, a felony).
+Depending on specific situations, however, you might be able to have a reckless driving attorney appear on your behalf.

 Do you need a lawyer for reckless driving?